doug-h-rice/virtual-multicomp/README.md

 *  Warning:- Windows Defender was reporting it as a Trojan Win32/Wacatac.B!ml
 *  Not sure why.

+ihex.c seemed to be the problem.
+Adding unsigned infront of ints so they go from 0 to 64K helps.

 I had cases where I had two folders with what I though was the same source code.

 When I built the code I got a warning, in one folder while the other folder did not.